Tui chub: Conservation

 One major threat to some subspecies of Tui chub is other subspecies of Tui chub.
 Introgressive hybridization occurs when there is interbreeding between different species or subspecies; it is a major threat to some species of Tui chub due to it erasing the distinct genetic diversity between populations.
 A concrete example of this is found in the introgressive hybridization of the Owens Tui Chub (Siphateles bicolor snyderi) and the Lahontan Tui Chub (Siphateles bicolor obesa); breeding and the creation of hybrids with the Lahontan Tui Chub has led to the Owens Tui Chub being categorized as endangered.
 In these populations, there are intermediate body shapes that reflect this hybridization.
 The implications of this specific example for the Tui chub species at large indicate less variation for which divergent natural selection is able to act upon.

 The subspecies the Mohave Tui chub (Siphateles bicolor mohavenis) also faces the threat of introgressive hybridization, in this case with the arroyo chub(Gila orcutti).
-This ultimately led to the Mohave Tui chub being eliminated entirely from the Mohave River system.
+This ultimately led to the Mohave Tui chub being eliminated from the Mohave River system.
 One additional challenge for this species is that relative to other desert living fish, it is not as able to tolerate high temperatures.
 Its thermal scope is 30 degrees Celsius.
 They are not able to function in a large thermal range; they are broadly more well-adapted for open water.
 Mohave Tui chub also are not able to osmoregulate as effectively as other species, leading to a narrow range of salinities it can realistically tolerate.
 These factors make this endangered subspecies more vulnerable to extinction.

 Tui chub conservation is layered in that not only due its many subspecies they have extreme variety in their conservation statuses and stories but also in that Tui chub have also historically been invasive.
 In Diamond Lake, Oregon, Tui chub's presence led to a significant decline in water quality and negatively impacted trout populations.
 Their impact on trout is that they have a significant overlap in diet, leading to competition between the two species.
 Once Tui chub were no longer in Diamond Lake, water quality improved drastically.